xmazu/openenvx/README.md

 **.env enhanced.
 Secured.
 Local-first.
 Agent-ready by design.**

-Production-grade, zero-configuration secret management.
+Zero-configuration secret management.
 Your keys, your data-Vault-style envelope encryption that runs on your machine.
 Built for developers and AI agents.

 Unbiased.
 No vendor lock-in.
 No accounts.
 No cloud required.

 Made for people, by people.
 Fully open source.

+> ⚠️ **Early Development**: This tool is currently in early development.
+Features and APIs may change.

 ---